 Gran Cenote is a large and popular cenote located just outside Tulum.
 It is made up of a collection of caves, caverns and an open-air cenote connected by meandering wooden boardwalks and surrounded by lush greens.
 With its crystal clear waters and underground world, Gran Cenote is popular with swimmers, divers and snorkelers.

-Having visited Gran Cenote at the beginning of 2020, these are our tips and guide to visiting Gran Cenote to help you plan your visit.
+Having visited Gran Cenote, these are our tips and guide to visiting Gran Cenote to help you plan your visit.